Sven Wombwell

 Smoking and Red Blood Cell Volume

-Chronic smokers are also people who typically have a high red blood cell volume because smoking decreases oxygenation due to lung damage.
-If we made those people give blood because we were afraid of them having a clot, doctors would be committing malpractice.
+Chronic smokers are also people who typically have a high red blood cell volume.
+The main reason for this is that smoking decreases oxygenation due to lung damage.
+If we made those people give blood due to fears of them having a clot, doctors would be committing malpractice.
 By the way, chronic smokers are at increased risk of clots simply by being smokers.
 Can testosterone cause blood clots in smokers?
 No, it's smoking that's the issue.

 Can Testosterone Cause Blood Clots in Cancer Patients?

-Another study on cancer patients tried to look at the effects of testosterone on them.
-The funny thing is that not one patient developed a blood clot while on testosterone.
-Why is this funny?
-People with cancer are more likely to form clots than their cancer-free counterparts because cancer is a hypercoagulable state (meaning their blood clots more easily).
+Another study looked at the effects of exogenous testosterone on cancer patients.
+Interestingly, not one patient developed a blood clot while on testosterone therapy to treat low testosterone.
+Why is this noteworthy?
+People with cancer are more likely to form clots because cancer is a hypercoagulable state (meaning their blood clots more easily).

-It is common for people with cancer to get blood clots, yet when placed on testosterone therapy, they did not see any increase in risk.
+Despite cancer patients being at a higher risk for clots, testosterone therapy did not increase this risk.
 So, can testosterone cause blood clots in people with cancer?
-The studies say no.
+The studies say no (Nehra et al., 2012).

 • Heart conditions